Lightning-Universe/Pose-app/docs/source/getting_started.rst

 There are several options for getting started with the Lightning Pose app:

 * :ref:`Duplicate Lightning Studio <lightning_studio>` is a no-install option - simply clone a cloud-based environment that comes with the app already installed.
-Requires creating a Lightning.ai account.
+Requires creating a Lightning account.

 * :ref:`Install app from github <conda_from_source>` is for installation on a local machine or a fresh Lightning Studio.
 This option is mostly used for development purposes.